rojo-rbx/rojo/PLUGIN-DESIGN.md

   load?: (id: string) -> string,
 }

 -- TODO: Define properly.
-For now, this is basically just the JSON converted to Lua type ProjectDescription = { ... }
+This is basically just the JSON converted to Lua type ProjectDescription = { ... }

 type CreatePluginFunction = (options: {[string]: any}) -> PluginInstance